-Experience from earlier RIF calls showed that most applicants (Over 50%) target Category 1 which makes it highly competitive; Applicants for RIF-5 are encouraged to consider all categories.

-Researchers who have applied for RIF funding in the past but have never been funded are STRONGLY encouraged to apply for this round

-Junior Faculty Researchers are encouraged to apply.
+- Note: - Experience from earlier RIF calls showed that most applicants (Over 50%) target Category 1 which makes it highly competitive; Applicants are encouraged to consider all categories. - Researchers who have applied for RIF funding multiple times in the past but have never been funded are STRONGLY encouraged to apply for this round as added considerations will be given to them - Junior Faculty Researchers are encouraged to apply.
 (Junior Faculty are not defined by age, but by rank and research experience.
-They are researchers at the rank of Lecturer or below, researchers with less than 5 years of experience in research/innovation or less than 2 years as independent researchers/innovators or have never been PIs for a research/innovation project greater than US\$ 100,000 (or 365 million Uganda Shillings).
+They are researchers at the rank of Lecturer or below, researchers with less than 5 years of experience in research/innovation or less than 2 years as independent researchers/innovators or have never been PIs for a research/innovation project greater than US\$ 100,000 (or 365 Million Uganda Shillings).